arwinazizi/onchain-profile/README.md

 Classification thresholds are simplified for demonstration purposes

 # Future Improvements

 Paid API for more data, for example get all the wallets history instead of latest 10 000 transactions and get to use the "exchange" tag API to immediately get to see if a wallet is tagged as an exchange wallet instead of manually hardcoding known exchange wallets.

-Add more wallet classification ntypes (Hodler, NFT collector, Active Trader, Degen)
+Add more wallet classification types (Hodler, NFT collector, Active Trader, Degen)

 Support more chains(Base, Tron, Sui, Bsc etc...)